 But, landfill and incineration technology has improved over the years, and depending on the waste type, can be better options sometimes from an environmental and economic perspective (glass is one such example of a material that might fit this criteria).

 In each city, a lifecycle cost/benefit analysis should be done for each type of waste, weighing up the cost/benefits socially, environmentally, economically and so on, for the short and long term.

-Cities like San Francisco are examples of cities that have very high recycling/composting rates comparatively to landfill.
 But, there are collection fees to offset that, and it has to make sense for a particular city.

 Developing countries may not have the luxury of being able to set up efficient recycling facilities due to infrastructure and financial constraints, having to rely on open/uncontained dumping sites.

 Between different States (within the US for example)

 Between different countries (between parts of the US and parts of Europe when talking about glass recycling for example)

 With different materials (the process to recycle glass or plastic, is different to the process to recycle stainless steel for example)